tripledio/tripledio.github.io/_posts/2018-06-06-YoungBuck.md

 **Start-up culture**

-The software consultant world is where I have personally experienced and have been a Young buck.
-But the heroics driver can of course manifest itself elsewhere as well.
+The software consultant world is where I have personally experienced and have been a Young buck myself.
+But the heroic driver can of course manifest itself everywhere.
 Start ups come to mind for example.
 Being the hero, making it happen, is a feeling that is defintely present there as well.

 ### Consequences of Young Bucks